• Skip to content

 • Your baby’s tongue can’t move sideways.

-If you’re breastfeeding and your baby has tongue-tie, you might also notice the following signs:
+If you’re breastfeeding and your baby has tongue-tie, you might also notice these signs:

 • Your baby has trouble attaching or staying attached to your breast.